indica-mcf/Indica/doc/data.rst

 		- No SXR-filtered data for 250 um filter
 	* 	- W
 		- acd89, scd89, plt89, prb89, plsx5, prsx5
-		- Other files from Thomas Pütterich are currently used and overrwritten to these.
-Effort to use official ADAS files is under way
+		- Other files from Thomas Pütterich are currently used.
+Effort to use official ADAS files is under way.

+*For historical reasons, all of these files are currently locally stored in the ../atomdat/ directory of the* `STRAHL program <https://pure.mpg.de/rest/items/item_2143869/component/file_2143868/content>`_ . *In the new version, it will be worthwhile to decouple this from STRAHL and have a local repository within the main program directory.*